-(Washington, D.C.)- Today, Congressman Sires released the following statement on the shooting at a Congressional baseball practice in Alexandria, VA:
+(Washington, D.C.)- Today, Congressman Sires released the following statement regarding the recent events in the region of Catalonia:

 While in Washington this week, I cosponsored several pieces of legislation that would make it harder for guns to be converted, managed two bills on the House Floor, and I pressed a panel at the Transportation and Infrastructure Subcommittee Hearing on the urgent need for investment in transportation infrastructure.

 (Washington, D.C.) – This week, in the wake of the senseless tragedy in Las Vegas that claimed dozens of lives, Congressman Sires joined his colleagues to introduce H.R.
 3962, the Stop Online Ammunition Sales Act, led by Rep. Bonnie Watson Coleman (D-NJ) and H.R.
 3947, the Automatic Gunfire Prevention Act, led by Rep. David Cicilline (D-RI).

 (Washington, D.C.) – Today, Congressman Sires voted against the House Republican budget for Fiscal Year (FY) 2018 because it includes massive tax cuts for the wealthy while slashing vital services for the American people.